Sign In to see current Signals.

 Daily technical indicators are neutral.

-The daily MACD line is above its signal line since July 5, 2018.
+The daily MACD line is above its signal line since June 4, 2019.
 This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current short-term uptrend is getting stronger.

 The price is close to the moving average in the center of the Bollinger Bands.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.